deeprjs/deepr/README.md

 });
 ```

-The reserved key `$params` allows to pass parameters to a method and `$return` provides a way to specify what to do with the result.
+The reserved key `$params` allows to pass parameters to a method and `$return` is the way to specify what to do with the result.

 By using _aliases_, it is possible to execute a method several times with different parameters: